hmchen47/DataScience/Stats/ProbStatsPython/10-InequLimit.md

   + applied to all non-negative random variables
   + can always be used
   + used to derive other inequalities: Chebyshev, Chernoff
-  + applied to all non-negative random variables
+  + limited to inequalities that hold for all distributions

 + Different views
   + from outside: $[0, a)$